videolan/libvlcsharp/README.md

 ### Pull request

 Pull requests are more than welcome!
-If you do submit one, please make sure to read the [contributing guidelines](CONTRIBUTING.md) first.
+If you do submit one, please make sure to read the [contributing guidelines](CONTRIBUTING.md) first, and use our pull request template.

 ### Gitlab issues

 You can look through issues we currently have on the [VideoLAN Gitlab](https://code.videolan.org/videolan/LibVLCSharp).
+Please pick one of our GitLab issue templates so we can assist you better.

 ## Communication